 Community Educational Offerings

 Sydney Perry teaches classes which utilize Jewish texts as a gateway to spiritual insight and personal reflections.
-Twice a month at the Shoreline Jewish Federation office in Guilford, there is a class entitled, “The Healing Power of Psalms”; and monthly, a class on Pirke Avot, an ethical tractate from the Talmud, offers a jumping off point for reflections on the moral compass of our daily lives.
+Twice a month at the Shoreline in Guilford, there is a class entitled, “The Healing Power of Psalms”; and monthly, a class on Pirke Avot, an ethical tractate from the Talmud, offers a jumping off point for reflections on the moral compass of our daily lives.
 Texts are provided with English translation and no prior study experience is required to participate.
-Please contact Brian Levy at the Jewish Federation Shoreline office (203) 387-2424, ext.375.
+Please contact JFS of Greater New Haven at (203) 389-5904.

 Community Professional Groups